crystalidea/qt6windows7/README.md

 ### qtbase

-- `src/corelib/io/qstandardpaths_win.cpp` — low-integrity process detection is a Windows 8 concept; report false on Windows 7 instead.
+- `src/corelib/io/qstandardpaths_win.cpp` — low-integrity process detection asks `GetTokenInformation()` for the current process token through the `-4` pseudo handle, and token pseudo handles only work from Windows 8 on, so it reports a "normal" process below that.
+Decided with `QOperatingSystemVersion`, not `IsWindows8OrGreater()`, for the manifest reason described below.
 Also fixes the buffer-size probe of `GetTokenInformation()`.
 - `src/corelib/kernel/qeventdispatcher_win.cpp` — `SetCoalescableTimer()`, falling back to plain `SetTimer()`.
 - `src/corelib/kernel/qfunctions_win.cpp` — `GetCurrentPackageFullName()`; without it the process is simply not a packaged app.
 - `src/corelib/platform/windows/qt_winrtbase_p.h` — resolves the C++/WinRT entry points (`RoGetActivationFactory()` and friends) through `combase.dll` at run time.
 Without it the WinRT imports alone keep the process from starting on Windows 7 — and because other modules compile against this header too, it is what lets qtmultimedia use WinRT without extra patches of its own.
 - `src/corelib/thread/qfutex_p.h`, `src/corelib/thread/qmutex.cpp`, `src/corelib/thread/qmutex_p.h`, `src/corelib/thread/qmutex_win.cpp` (new) — the futex path uses `WaitOnAddress()` (Windows 8), so it is disabled and `QMutex` gets an event-based Windows implementation instead.
 - `src/corelib/thread/qthread_win.cpp` — `SetThreadDescription()` (Windows 10) for thread names, falling back to the classic debugger exception.
 - `src/gui/rhi/qrhid3d11.cpp`, `src/gui/rhi/qrhid3d11_p.h` — `CreateDXGIFactory2()` (Windows 8.1), falling back to `CreateDXGIFactory1()`; without it the backend gives up before it reaches a swapchain and cannot draw at all.
 Plus a second swapchain path, the BitBlt model through `IDXGIFactory::CreateSwapChain()`, for everything below Windows 10 — the first one asks for `DXGI_SWAP_EFFECT_FLIP_DISCARD`, which is Windows 10 and later.
-Which of the two is taken is decided with `QOperatingSystemVersion` rather than `IsWindows10OrGreater()`, deliberately: see **The version an application is told** below.
+Which of the two is taken is decided with `QOperatingSystemVersion` and not `IsWindows10OrGreater()`, deliberately: that helper goes through `VerifyVersionInfo()`, which reports 6.2 to any process whose manifest does not list the Windows 10 `supportedOS` GUID — so an application without such a manifest would be sent down the Windows 7 path while actually running on Windows 10. `QOperatingSystemVersion` reads the real version through ntdll's `RtlGetVersion()`, which no manifest can influence.
 - `src/gui/rhi/qrhid3d12.cpp` — `CreateDXGIFactory2()`, `D3D12CreateDevice()` and `D3D12GetDebugInterface()`; when they are absent the D3D12 backend just reports itself unavailable.
 - `src/gui/text/windows/qwindowsfontdatabasebase.cpp` — `SystemParametersInfoForDpi()` (Windows 10), falling back to `SystemParametersInfo()`.
 - `src/gui/text/windows/qwindowsfontenginedirectwrite.cpp` — not an import but a per-glyph cost. `imageForGlyph()` asks for `IDWriteFactory2` (Windows 8.1) and already falls back to the DirectWrite 1 glyph run analysis when it is absent, so text renders correctly on Windows 7 either way — but it also called `qErrnoWarning()` on **every glyph**, which buries every other message in the log and pays for a `FormatMessage()` per character drawn.
 Said once now, as debug output.
 The identical query in `alphaMapBoundingBox()` never warned and is left alone.